sjt-github/Hemberg-scRNA-seq-Course/docs/18-clustering.md

 When the clustering is done you will be able to visualise the clustering results in many different ways.
 See the [SC3 vignette](http://bioconductor.org/packages/release/bioc/vignettes/SC3/inst/doc/my-vignette.html) for more details.

-`SC3` also has a useful function for summarising/visualising the results in the interactive `Shiny` session:
+`SC3` also has a useful function for summarising/visualising the results in an interactive `Shiny` session:

 ```r
 sc3_interactive(patient.sceset)
 ```

 This command will open `SC3` in a web browser.
-Once it is opened please perform the following exercises:
+Once it has opened please perform the following exercises:

 * __Exercise 1__: Explore different clustering solutions for $k$ from 2
 to 5.
 Also try to change the consensus averaging by checking and